 To study stress hormones and do DNA and paternity testing.
 But Stoinski says they're running out of space.

 So they're constructing a new, multi-building green campus with initial funding from Ellen Degeneres [It's being built bywhich 60 Minutes profiled earlier this season.]
-Set to open next year, it'll celebrate the progress made in saving mountain gorillas -- with plenty of space for researchers, exhibits for tourists and people from local communities.
+The campus will celebrate the progress made in saving mountain gorillas -- with plenty of space for researchers, exhibits for tourists and people from local communities.
 And views of the volcanoes.

 Lesley Stahl: And you can see the mist.